conjugateprior/slides/README.md

 the [CTAN entry][1] and put in your
 *special place*.
 (Don't get too excited, on a Mac that's any subfolder of `~/Library/texmf/tex/latex/`, which you may have to create first).

 Avenir Next comes with OSX and is the finest sans serif I know for slides.
 It's an updated version of [Frutiger's Finest][3] and the official font of the Eurovision Song Contest.
 But don't let that put you off.
 You could replace with something less round, like Helvetica, but I'll judge you.

+Perhaps you don't have Avenir Next on your operating system.
+Then you could look into getting one of these [near matches][4].
+Note that if you
+do that you'll want to adjust the `\setsansfont` command in the latex template.
+Probably it will work fine if you just delete the part in square brackets and put your new font's name in curlies.

-Inconsolata is my favourite font for code snippets, or Monaco.
+Inconsolata is my favourite font for code snippets, or maybe Monaco.
 But this one seems to run better with Avenir.
-You can find a copy [here][4].
+You can find a copy [here][5].

-You can find the `bayesnet` library for Tikz [here][5].
+You can find the `bayesnet` library for Tikz [here][6].

 ### Usage: